 - Diseases like botrytis blight, stem rot, and root rot affect the Lilies, which you can control by avoiding overwatering and removing the infected part.

-Lily’s height can range up to 2-6 feet making them one of the favorite cut flowers for your vase and guest room.
+Lily’s height can range to 2-6 feet, making them one of the favorite cut flowers for your vase and guest room.

 Moreover, they supply you with seasonal flower and makes your garden lively throughout the season.